 For roofs with media deeper than one foot, it could be assumed that regardless of the PAW, the maximum runoff reduction depth (1.5") is provided.
 We may or may not want to include that in the MDC.

 MINIMUM MEDIA DEPTH.
-The minimum media depth for a new green roof shall be 4 inches.
-If an existing roof is unable to structurally support at least 4 inches of media, then a shallower media depth is acceptableprovided that the roof is still able to support plant health.
+The minimum media depth shall be 4 inches.
+Lesser depths may be approved on a case-by-case basis.

 Notes:

 Roofs shallower than 4” have a more limited plant palate, may require irrigation, and are susceptible to plant die off.
 While their use is possible, the risk of maintenance problems that affect stormwater treatment is high.
+Aesthetic outcomes may also be compromised, contributing to perception of “failure”.

 Sally’s opinion: The text from our last meeting is somewhat ambigious about when and why a shallower roof would be approved.
 I looked for examples of similar requirements in the other MDC and added the case-by-case basis text based on the Wetlands.
 The statement could be extended with “...on a case-by case basis when owners agree to provisions that will ensure the long term performance of the practice.”

 VEGETATION SPECIFICATION.
-The vegetation plans for extensive green roofs shall meet ASTM E2400-06 Standard Guide for Selection, Installation, and Maintenance of Plants for Green Roof Systems.
 The green roof shall achieve a 75 percent vegetative cover within 2 years.

 Notes:

 Sally’s opinion: I looked at ASTM E2400-06.
 It provides good guidance, but is not prescriptive .
 It is a good reference in the design section, but does not need to be an MDC.